Teenage canvasser for Warnock shot in Georgia

 According to the police website, Paiz was booked into the Chatham County jail on charges of aggravated assault and aggravated battery.

-The department added the case is still under investigation but at this point, the shooting does not appear to be politically motivated.
+The department added that the case is still under investigation, but at this point, the shooting does not appear to be politically motivated.

+“I am saddened to learn about this incident.
+I am praying for the victim and their family and wish them a full recovery,” Warnock said in a statement to The Hill.

 Warnock is embroiled in a highly watched Senate runoff campaign against GOP candidate Herschel Walker.
-The two candidates remain neck-and-neck as Dec.
-6, election day, approaches.
+The two candidates remain neck and neck as Dec.
+6, the day of the election, approaches.

-The outcome of the election could lead to Democrats expanding their control of the upper chamber or Republicans maintaining a 50-50 seat tie with Vice President Kamala Harris as the tie-breaker.
+The outcome of the election could lead to Democrats expanding their control of the upper chamber or Republicans maintaining a 50-50 seat tie, with Vice President Harris serving as the tiebreaker for Democrats.